RakhithJK/dbeaver-dbeaver-wiki/Develop-in-IDEA.md

 DBeaver is based on [Eclipse Platform](https://projects.eclipse.org/projects/eclipse.platform) and it seems logical to develop it in [Eclipse IDE](https://www.eclipse.org/downloads).
 However, many people find that even the latest Eclipse Java IDE is not as good and convenient as [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
-I personally also prefer to develop in IDEA - mostly because of historical reasons but also because of many really helpful features in it.
+I personally also prefer to develop in IDEA - mostly because of past experience but also because of many really helpful features in it.
-Anyhow, here we will try to open the DBeaver project in IDEA, write code, compile, run and eventually debug (as Java debugger really rocks in IDEA).
+Anyhow, here we will try to open the DBeaver project in IDEA, write code, compile code, run and eventually debug (as Java debugger really rocks in IDEA).

 #### How